DanielePizzocchero/onfido-sdk-node/README.md

 # Onfido Studio Web SDK
-This is a Node.js application that uses the Onfido API to create an applicant, generate an SDK token, and create a new workflow run id.
-The application allows users to input their first name, last name and workflow id, and then initialises the SDK on the page.
+This is a Node.js application that uses the Onfido API to create an applicant, generate an SDK token.
+The application allows users to input their first name, last name and then initialises the SDK on the page.

 ## Requirements
 - Node.js